ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_bringup.md

 The package provides a `launch` folder which includes `minimal.launch` and `bringup.launch`.

-The `minimal.launch` is used to load the DiffBot's robot descripton and the controller configuration onto the ROS parameter server using the launch file from the [`diffbot_base` package](https://fjp.at/projects/diffbot/ros-packages/base/).
+The `minimal.launch` is used to load DiffBot's robot descripton and the controller configuration onto the ROS parameter server using the launch file from the [`diffbot_base` package](https://fjp.at/projects/diffbot/ros-packages/base/).
 It will also setup the ROS [controller manager](http://wiki.ros.org/controller_manager) with [DiffBot's hardware interface](https://fjp.at/projects/diffbot/ros-packages/base/#hardware-interface).